zhongliliu/elastool/README.md

 Automated flow of the SOECs calculation;
 The choice of three kinds of strain-matrix sets: the OHESS, ASESS, and ULICS;

-Zero-temperature SOECs;
+Zero-temperature SOECs; and

-High-temperature and/or high-pressure SOECs;
+High-temperature and/or high-pressure SOECs.